Deploying a LiveVue app is similar to deploying a regular Phoenix app.

 - Use the Phoenix buildpack

-- Add Node.js buildpack:
+- Add Node.js buildpack for asset compilation:

 heroku buildpacks:add --index 1 heroku/nodejs